 Himeji Castle

 Himeji Castle (姫路城, Himejijō), known as the White Heron Castle for its striking white exterior, is Japan’s most breathtaking castle, admired for its impressive scale and elegant architecture.
-A designated national treasure and World Heritage site, it is one of Japan's twelve original castles, having survived untouched by war, fire, or earthquakes.
+A designated national treasure and UNESCO World Heritage Site, it is one of Japan's twelve original castles, having survived untouched by war, fire, or earthquakes.
 This architectural gem features intricate, well-preserved grounds that transport visitors back in time.

 Hours and Fees